ritiek/ritiek.github.io/_posts/2023-12-26-homelabbing-on-a-raspberry-pi-4.md

 inflating and there are growing number of other services that like to store backups on Google Drive, leaving less for everything else.
 Getting a premium-tier should help, but it doesn't seem like a long term solution to me (I'm sure I'll exhaust 100 GB tier too after a while, if given the freedom) and all of this also seems to contribute to vendor lock-in.
-I'd also like to avoid a 3rd party service perform face recognition or deduce other things from my photo collections.
+I'd also like to avoid a 3rd party service perform face recognition or infer other things from my photo collections.

 ## What I've been looking for